AndreaFalanti/popnas/README.md

 All command line arguments are optional.
 - **-j**: specifies the path of the json configuration to use.
 If non provided, _configs/run.json_ will be used.
 - **-r**: used to restore a previous interrupted run.
 Specifies the path of the log folder of the run to resume.
-- **--cpu**: if specified, the algorithm will use only the cpu, even if a gpu is actually available.
+- **--cpu**: if specified, the algorithm will use only the CPU, even if a GPU is actually available.
-- Must be specified if the host machine has no gpu.
+  It must be specified if the host machine has no gpu.
-- **--pnas**: if specified, the algorithm will not use a regressor, disabling time estimation.
+- **--pnas**: if specified, the algorithm will not use a time predictor, disabling time estimation and pareto front generation.
   This will make the computation extremely similar to PNAS algorithm.

 ### Json configuration file